SoManyHs/aws-reinvent-trivia-2019-backend/pipelines/README.md

 * api-service-pipeline.ts: Builds and deploys the backend API service to Fargate
 * api-service-codedeploy-pipeline.ts: Builds and deploys the backend API service to Fargate with CodeDeploy
 * static-site-pipeline.ts: Provisions infrastructure for the static site, like a CloudFront distribution and an S3 bucket, plus bundles and uploads the static site pages to the site's S3 bucket
-* chat-bot-pipeline.ts: Builds and deploys the chat bot Lambda function and Lex model

 ## Prep